• Home

 9. You Let Go of Grudges Faster

-They’ve both said they still feel things—but they don’t hold onto them the same way.
+They both said they still feel things but they don't hold onto them the same way.
 And that emotional lightness?
 You can see it.

 10. Simple Things Actually Feel Special

-A good cup of coffee.
-A quiet morning.
-A clean kitchen (okay, that one feels special at any age).
+Sipping coffee in the tranquility of the morning with the kitchen clean (okay, that one feels special at any age).

 11. You’re More Comfortable in Your Own Skin

-This one is huge.
+This one is big.
 Less pressure to look a certain way, more acceptance of who you are.

 12. Comparison Starts to Fade